 Strategies to minimize your child’s pain over losing a friend

 Every time we go to the conservatory, my son mentions his former best friend and the day we spent playing there.
 I wince.
 His mom unfriended me once my divorce became public knowledge.
 When I moved last fall, I found my son crying in his room, upset at losing the next-door neighbor whom he played with.
-Although Solo Moms worry a lot about the impact on their children of losing or having less contact with a parent because of a divorce or split, we talk less about the impact of their losing friends.
+Although newly single moms worry a lot about the impact on their children of losing or having less contact with a parent because of a divorce or split, we talk less about the impact of their losing friends.
 But whether it’s because of a judgmental mom or a move, oftentimes other relationships in our child’s lives change, too.
 If your child is dealing with the loss of a friend, here’s some advice on how to handle it.

 Respond to your child’s sadness

-As a Solo Mom, perhaps already dealing with your own grief over the relationship’s end or feeling guilty about the changes in your child’s life, it may be tempting to brush aside any grief or loss your child expresses over a friend.
+As a newly single mom, perhaps already dealing with your own grief over the relationship’s end or feeling guilty about the changes in your child’s life, it may be tempting to brush aside any grief or loss your child expresses over a friend.
 “Friends come and go,” or “Life is change,” may quickly end the discussion, but it doesn’t give your child permission to share her emotions with you.
 A child whose parents have split experiences a lot of emotions.
 It’s best, as her parent, to let your child express her grief.

-Sue Sexton, a licensed psychologist who works with children, reminds Solo Moms that “All feelings and emotions are OK.
+Sue Sexton, a licensed psychologist who works with children, reminds us that “All feelings and emotions are OK.
 Feelings communicate something to us.
 Getting curious about this and supporting your child[ren] in understanding their feelings is important.
 It will help them know themselves better.”
 She also points out that if feelings are shut down or unspoken, they could manifest in behavioral expression.

 Giving them a safe space to tell you how they’re feeling and asking exploratory questions that gives them insight into themselves validates their emotions.
 It deepens your bond and demonstrates to them that you’re a safe person in their life.